ben-kemister/development-cheat-sheets/content/languages/powershell/file_utilities.md

 The [Get-FileHash](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-filehash) can be used to calculate the hash value of a file (or string) using a specific hash algorithm.

+The acceptable values for the `-Algorithm` parameter are:
+* SHA1
+* SHA256
+* SHA384
+* SHA512
+* MD5

+* If no value is specified, or if the parameter is omitted, the default value is `SHA256`.

 For example:
 ```powershell